US STOCKS-S&P 500, Nasdaq close lower, weighed by growth stocks | Headlines

 US STOCKS-S&P 500, Nasdaq close lower, weighed by growth stocks

-The S&P 500 joined the Nasdaq in negative territory.
+The S&P 500 joined the Nasdaq in negative territory, while value stocks helped the Dow hold on to nominal gains.
 "Higher (Treasury) yields are pressuring growth stocks, and on the other hand industrials, utilities and energy are outperforming," said Ryan Detrick, chief market strategist at Carson Group in Omaha, Nebraska.

 - Country: